 If erasure is required to comply with a legal obligation;

 There may be legal obligations that prevent us from erasing certain personal data.
 These obligations may stem from, for example, accounting, tax or consumer law.
-It may also be the case that the processing is necessary for the establishment, exercise or defence of legal claims.
+It may also be the case that the processing is necessary for the establishment, exercise or defense of legal claims.

 Right to restriction of processing